nlamblin/castor-core/README.md

 ### General
 #### title
-The title key is present in the title of each page (although depending on themes too).
+Site title.
+The title key is present for each page (although depending on themes too).
 **Optional**

 Ex: